RackDevelopment/imaginedevMC.github.io/index.md

 ## Hello!
 Welcome to my website!
-If you have an issue or suggestion for any of my projects, make a thread on the project repository.
+If you have an issue or suggestions for any of my projects, make a thread on the project repository.

 ## Contact Info
 Discord: **Imagine#8825**